Generalized binary utility functions and fair allocations: Algorithm, proofs and examples

+{\bf Theorem 7.} {\em Under a g-binary scenario for goods or chores, the allocation $\Gamma$ given by Algorithm~\ref{algo:allocate} produces a maximal utilitarian welfare, is EF$1$ and PO.
+Its run time is $O(mn)$. }

-\begin{myproofof}{Theorem~\ref{thm:main}} We suppose that $\forall i\in \MA$, $u_i$ is a buyer utility function.
-We consider the allocation $\Gamma$ defined as \eqref{eq-defi-alocation-F}.
-By Theorem \ref{main-thm-6}, $\Gamma$ maximizes utilitarian social welfare in $O(mn)$ operations, by Theorem \ref{thm-main-1}, $\Gamma$ is PO.
+\begin{myproof} We prove first the case of goods.
+We suppose that $\forall i\in \MA$, $u_i$ is a g-binary utility function.
+We consider the allocation $\Gamma$ of Algorithm~\ref{algo:allocate}.
+By Theorem \ref{main-thm-6}, $\Gamma$ maximizes utilitarian social welfare in $O(mn)$ operations, and by Theorem \ref{thm-main-1}, $\Gamma$ is PO.
 We want to show that $\Gamma$ is EF1.
 Suppose that there exists $i \in A$ such that